mattvollmer/about/README.md

 # ReadMe

 ## The easy things
-I have high expectations of myself and those around me, but I don’t expect anyone to be a super hero.
+I have high expectations of myself and those around me, but I don’t expect anyone to be a superhero.
 Still, we should all aim to get the easy things right.
 Show up to meetings on time, communicate with your manager and peers if you need time away, and always consider how your words might be perceived.
 When we get the easy things right, no one should notice.
 When we get the easy things wrong, everyone notices.
 This is important for everyone, especially those earlier in their careers.

 ## Assume good intent
 No matter how hard we try to get the easy things right, no one bats 1000, ever.
 Unless an egregious act of malice or poor judgment, if someone slips up, assume good intent.
 This doesn’t mean you shouldn’t deliver feedback in the appropriate forum; just do it with grace.